Daniel Mróz: Artistic career

 In years 1951-1978 Mróz worked as an illustrator and cover designer for "Przekrój", creating a distinct style, full of humor and references to the art of the past century and being one of the elements which created popularity in Poland at the time weekly magazine.

 At the same time Daniel Mróz worked as a theater designer creating decors for different theater companies in Poland.
 He also had several shows of his work in Poland and abroad.
-But the real international recognition was brought to him by the covers and illustrations for the books of Stanislaw Lem and Sławomir Mrożek.
+But the real international recognition was brought to him by the covers and illustrations for the books of Stanisław Lem and Sławomir Mrożek.
 While Daniel Mróz illustrated many books by several other writers such as Franz Kafka, Jules Verne, Jerzy Szaniawski, Jan Stoberski, Ludwik Jerzy Kern, and Stanisław Jerzy Lec, illustrations for several Lem and Mrożek books became responsible for his popularity in Poland and abroad.
 These illustrations - a true graphic interpretation of the written word - become an essential element for the readers of these books and as such were reprinted in their numerous editions, all over the world.